unlock-protocol/unlock/unlock-protocol.com/blog/mission-vision.md

 - Simple
 - Transparent

-Of course, in that list there are things that we already apply, and others which are, at least until now, more aspiratonial.
+Of course, in that list there are things that we already apply, and others which are, at least for now, more aspirational.

 Based on that list, it should be pretty clear that your input matters to us.
 We hope that you'll provide us guidance on how to adopt these principles during our journey!
 Please, reach out to us, in comments below, on [Telegram](https://t.me/unlockprotocol), or even privately using the Intercom widget in the lower right corner of this page.